Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 4. 1080p 32 spp ray-traced frame (3 channels)
 5. 1080p g-buffer (11 channels)

 So in total we gather 20 channels of 1080p data and 3 channels of 540p data.
 Since we capture each feature map in a 16bit .exr for training, this came out to ~180 gb of train/val data.
-Our test dataset is compressed and only 150 data-points so it is a bit sm      ~3.5
+Our test dataset is compressed and only 150 data-points so it is a bit smaller, ~3.5 gb.

 ## Results

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzIwMzg0NzAsLTM2MzM5MzAxNSwtNz
+eyJoaXN0b3J5IjpbMTcxODM3MTY5MywtMzYzMzkzMDE1LC03Nz
-c5MjcxMDI0LDgzMjIxMTY3LC0xNDY0NTY5MDA1XX0=
+kyNzEwMjQsODMyMjExNjcsLTE0NjQ1NjkwMDVdfQ==
 -->